Many Half Hours (South Africa)

 Many Half Hours

 In May 2017, The Gallow Gate will host a 2-week residency with Mushroom Hour Half Hour as part of Connect ZA 2017 programme.
-Mushroom Hour Half Hour has invited three incredible musicians to Scotland, Sibusile Xaba, Thabang Tabane and Dennis Magagula to collaborate with 8 UK based musicians and artists to create new work.
-The core artists from the UK are Omar Afif, Moctar Sy Sawane, Cassie Ezeji, Mele Broomes, Katie Armstrong, Camara Taylor (formerly Rayanne Bushell).
+Mushroom Hour Half Hour has invited three incredible musicians to Scotland, Sibusile Xaba, Thabang Tabane and Dennis Magagula to collaborate with 4 UK based musicians and artists to create new work.
+The artists from the UK were Omar Afif, Mele Broomes, Katie Armstrong, Camara Taylor (formerly Rayanne Bushell).

-The invited artists all come from diverse artistic and traditional backgrounds, with artists hailing from Senegal, The Gambia, Morocco, England, Scotland, bringing sounds of kora, cello, gimbri, djembe, guitar, as well as writing, visual arts and dance practices.
+The invited artists all come from diverse artistic and traditional backgrounds, with artists hailing from South Africa, Morocco, England, Scotland, bringing sounds of cello, gimbri, djembe, congas, krakebs, guitar, as well as writing, visual arts and dance practices.
 Most of the artists have never played together before, often intertwining contrasting musical traditions to create a unique fusion of sound and moment.
 A series of live performances will be staged throughout the residency, inviting the public to trace the process of the collaboration.

 Mushroom Hour Half Hour is an Experimental Music Imprint from Johannesburg.
 They curate location specific recordings featuring musicians that would not ordinarily play together - musicians from different generations, traditions and musical styles, to form unique, once-off collaborations.
 This residency is built around the theme of collaboration, both between The Gallow Gate & Mushroom Hour Half Hour, and between artists in UK & South Africa.
 As well as inviting public to a series of live performances, “MANY Half Hours” will produce a series of recording sessions in and around Many Studios which will be hosted online at www.mushroomhour.com and released by Mushroom Hour.

-This project has been supported by British Council Connect ZA and Creative Scotland.
+This project was supported by British Council Connect ZA and Creative Scotland.

 About the artists....